N1ghtlyC0de/SmartSnack/README.md

 - Order state transitions are validated in application logic before persisting.
 - Stock deduction on payment confirmation runs inside an atomic transaction (`SELECT … FOR UPDATE`) to prevent race conditions.

-> For the full ER diagram with all columns, data types, and cardinality notation, see Image 9 in `IS2_-_Diseño.docx` or the [GitHub repository](https://github.com/N1ghtlyC0de/SmartSnack).

 ---

 ## References